ddmler/ddmler.github.io/_posts/2018-07-17-vue-spa-with-laravel-api-part-2.markdown

 }
 ```

 A lot is pretty much the same: id, name, board_list_id and order.
-We also have another foreign key, which means if a user deletes his account a cascade of deletes will be triggered that deletes all his boards, his lists and his cards as well.
+We also have another foreign key, which means if a user deletes his account a cascade of deletes will be triggered that delete all his boards, his lists and his cards as well.
 Notice that the board_list_id has to be written in snake case for Eloquent to find it since the class name is in camel case and Eloquent automatically converts this.
 Finally we add a simple text field called description.

 And with that we can run: `php artisan migrate` to create all tables in the database.
 If you got an error use `php artisan migrate:fresh` since up to the error everything that worked doesn't get rolled back and the fresh command deletes everything first.